-Languages at Work is designed for UBC Explore bursary recipients, and it offers unique opportunities to continue learning English in a workplace setting.
-Following the completion of the UBC Explore program, you could have the opportunity to stay in BC for job placements ranging from 3 to 8 weeks.
+Languages at Work is designed for Explore bursary recipients, and it offers unique opportunities to continue learning English in a workplace context.
+Following the completion of the Explore English program, you could have the opportunity to stay in BC for job placements ranging from 6 to 8 weeks.

 Learn more about the Languages at Work program before you arrive so that you can plan in advance.